 Dji is an unusual death.
 The Dark Knight has appeared in a different form.
 No, he is not white and fluffy.
 Dji is just terribly unlucky.
 All he has to do is to take the soul of a dying man.
 But the screenwriters prepared some obstacles for Dji.
 Will he manage to overcome them?
 You’ll see.

+One of the very first computer animated shorts.
+Nominated for an Oscar.
 In this animated short, director Peter Foldès depicts one man’s descent into greed and gluttony.
 Rapidly dissolving and ever-evolving images create a contrast between abundance and want.
 One of the first films to use computer animation, this satire serves as a cautionary tale against self-indulgence in a world still plagued by hunger and poverty.

 Technological Threat is a 1988 American animated short made by Brian Jennings and Bill Kroyer and was produced by Kroyer Films.
 It was an example of early computer animation, integrated with traditional animation, and is itself an allegory for the threat computer animation represented to traditional animators at the time.
 The robots and backgrounds were drawn based on computer-generated 3D models, while the dogs and wolves were drawn by hand.